dobin/ffw/docs/tutorial-sample-project.md

 ## Configure fuzzer

-Edit `fuzzing.py` until STOP line.
-Specify the path to the binary, and how to give the port number as parameter:
+Edit `fuzzing.py`.
+Specify the path to the binary, and how to give the port number as parameter.
+Note that the existing `config.py` is already
+prepared:
 ```
     "name": "vulnserver 1",
     "target_bin" : PROJDIR + "bin/vulnserver_plain_asan",